tidklaas/esphttpd-freertos/README.md

-This is an example of how to use libesphttpd with the Espressif FreeRTOS SDK.
+This is an example of how to use [libesphttpd](https://github.com/chmorgan/libesphttpd) with the Espressif FreeRTOS SDK [ESP-IDF](https://github.com/espressif/esp-idf).

 # ESP32

+Set-up your build environment by following the [instructions](https://docs.espressif.com/projects/esp-idf/en/latest/get-started/index.html)

-Ensure that you have updated submodules appropriately:
+After cloning this repository, ensure that you have updated submodules appropriately:

 ```git submodule update --init --recursive```